vast-community-hub/sunit-extensions-vast/README.md

   </p>
 </p>

+Pack of extensions to use with SUnit Testing.
+Currently it provides:
- UI Eventing Framework to use for SUnit Testing.
-This allows users to also write SUnit Test for GUI components.
+- *UI Eventing Framework* that allows users to also write SUnit Test for GUI components.
+- *JUnitXML Renderer* that allows writing the SUnit results into the JUnit XML format that is widely used in CI (Continuous Integration) tools.

 ## License
 - The code is licensed under [MIT](LICENSE).